-At Ventura Recovery Center, we specialize in treating heroin addiction by providing individualized treatment plans for those addicted to heroin.
+At Ventura Recovery Center, we specialize in treating heroin addiction by providing individualized drug rehab treatment plans for those addicted to heroin.
 Heroin abusers are usually in a dark mental state and don’t know where to turn, but this is where we can help.
-By understanding how addiction works, we are able to offer guidance, counselling and successful treatment for the underlying issue and the addiction itself.
+By understanding how addiction works, we are able to offer guidance, counseling and successful treatment for the underlying issue and the addiction itself.

 “Change.
 It has the power to uplift, to heal, to stimulate, surprise, open new doors, bring fresh experience and create excitement in life.
 Certainly it is worth the risk”

 Heroin addiction in America has reached epidemic proportions since 2000, leaving in its wake thousands of broken lives and families each year.
 Heroin use is particularly prevalent among young adults 18-24 years old.
 It is crippling our young population during what should be the most carefree time in their lives.

 Heroin is cheap and easy to find.
 It is in every city, every town, in every high school.
 For many, drug rehab is the only way they could quit taking drugs.
 If you or someone you love is addicted to heroin, call us now.
 (800) 247-6111.

 Do you spend money on heroin that you need for necessities like food or rent?